"Cuba Nostalgia" returns to Miami this weekend

 Related videos:

-The festival takes place this Saturday and Sunday at the Miami-Dade County Fair & Exposition Center, located at the intersection of 112th Avenue and Coral Way, in the Tamiami area.
+The festival takes place this Saturday and Sunday at the Miami-Dade County Fair & Exposition Center, located at the intersection of 112th Avenue and Coral Way in the Tamiami area.

-Regarded as the largest Cuban cultural festival in the United States, the event draws over 25,000 attendees each year and offers free concerts, live music, art, shops, food, and drinks.
-Today's hours are from 11:00 AM to 11:59 PM, and on Sunday from 11:00 AM to 10:00 PM.
-Tickets at the door cost $25 per person, and the event is suitable for all ages.
+Today's hours are from 11:00 am to 11:59 pm, and on Sunday from 11:00 am to 10:00 pm.
+Tickets at the box office cost $25 per person, and the event is suitable for all ages.

 The artistic lineup for this edition features established figures and new talents: Willy Chirino, Aymée Nuviola, Lena Burke, Malena Burke, Brenda Navarrete, Iván Camejo, Amaury Gutiérrez, El Niño y La Verdad, and the young Ronkalunga.

-This edition also includes a special tribute to Willy Chirino, featuring an exhibition of objects from his five-decade career.
+This edition also includes a special tribute to Willy Chirino, featuring an exhibition of items from his five-decade career.
 Chirino is regarded as one of the creators of the "Miami Sound" and an icon of the Cuban exile community.

 The event will also recreate iconic spaces of Havana such as El Floridita, La Bodeguita del Medio, El Paseo del Prado, and the Tropicana cabaret, transporting attendees to a Cuba that many hold in their memories and others know only through family heritage.